HanadaLee/ngx_http_auth_hmac_module/README.md

     # - If the hash is correct but the link has already expired then $secure_link_hmac is "0".
     # - If the hash is correct and the link has not expired then $secure_link_hmac is "1".
     if ($secure_link_hmac != "1") {
-        return 404;
+        return 403;
     }

     rewrite ^/files/(.*)$ /files/$1 break;
 }
 ```

-Application side should use a standard hash_hmac function to generate hash, which then needs to be base64url encoded.
+Application side should use a standard hash_hmac function to generate hash, which then needs to be hex or base64url encoded.
 Example in Perl below.

 #### Variable $data contains secure token, timestamp in ISO 8601 format, and expiration period in seconds